ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 - Thanks [A Glitched Npc](https://www.twitch.tv/a_glitched_npc) for the initial idea and for testing!

-- Thanks [ScienceBird](https://thunderstore.io/c/lethal-company/p/ScienceBird/) for the help on the 1.0.4 update!
+- Thanks [ScienceBird](https://thunderstore.io/c/lethal-company/p/ScienceBird/) for the help concerning furnitures parenting!

 - Some parts ot the code is based on the [ShipInventory](https://thunderstore.io/c/lethal-company/p/WarperSan/ShipInventory/) implementation by [WarperSan](https://thunderstore.io/c/lethal-company/p/WarperSan/), such as the items data structure which has been modified to better fit the SelfSortingStorage mod.